ShengqiWu2004/cse15l-lab-reports/LabReport1.md

 ```

 Cp means making a copy of the file.
+cp “filename” “newfilename” this command copies the content in the "filename" into a new file called "newfilename"
 The following picture is the screenshot for most of the commands

 <img width="961" alt="截屏2023-01-12 下午1 17 59" src="https://user-images.githubusercontent.com/114774291/212183670-5c8707eb-c506-4a9f-9860-21bdd2c66a99.png">